jqwik-team/jqwik/docs/user-guide.md

     specified with `@FromData`.
 See [data-driven properties](#data-driven-properties)
     for more information.

-  The actual generation mode being used is reported for each property, like that
+  The actual generation mode being used is reported for each property together with the other information:

   ```
   timestamp = 2018-10-21T10:22:57.936,